tips & resources

 Proofreading is a team effort, but ultimately the responsibility of approving the final document rests with the client or other assigned person(s).
 While a designer can eliminate extra spaces and improper line breaks, the assigned proofreader must rely on his or her knowledge of company products, information, and services to eliminate incorrect content.
 And finally, the more you polish a piece, the more you see that “needs” extra polishing.
 Rewriting paragraphs and changing the delivery of words can lead to an endless cycle of revisions.
 With that in mind, it’s important to know when to stop—such as now.

-Here’s a quick reference guide to some of the most commonly used proofreader’s marks.
+While proofreader marks are not commonly used—some would argue otherwise—they are still useful and necessary when proofreading hard copy documents.
+Here’s a quick reference guide to some of the most commonly used proofreader marks.

 What's an extra space or two?